PranayWara/Challenges/README.md

 Output = 363

-8."Using IS NOT NULL, ORDER BY, and LIMIT, which country has the lowest population?
+8. "Using IS NOT NULL, ORDER BY, and LIMIT, which country has the lowest population?
 Discard non-zero populations"

 SELECT * FROM country WHERE Population = (
 SELECT Population FROM country ORDER BY Population IS NOT NULL ASC LIMIT 1